mateuszbuczek/playground/java/memory/README.md

     - when gc is removing object from the heap it;s calling finalize method on it (which is deprecated)
     - soft leak - when an object remains referenced when no longer needed
     - JavaVisualVM to check current jvm stats (current thread usage/ heap space used etc.)
+    - uses mark & sweep to gc (mark objects accessible from stack and metadata and then remove every other)
+    - heap is divided to two generations yound & old (major).
+If object survives first gc it's moved to old generation.
+      Old generation objects are in most garbage collectors only checked when memory is almost full (when memory is needed).
+    - young generation is divided into 3 sections - eden, s0, s1.
+      If object survives garbage collection it's move further (eden -> s0/s1).
+      Survived objects are marked and moved to s0 or s1 ( easier to sweep ) configurable amount of times until it goes to old generation